 Favorite Children’s Book: Anything by Mo Willems, LMNOPs, and the Scaredy Squirrel series.

-Marcy joins Unity this year as a teaching assistant.
+Marcy rejoins Unity again this year as a teaching assistant.
 Marcy has worked at both Cherry Preschool and Winnetka Covenant Preschool prior to coming on board at Unity.
 Marcy and her husband, Adi, have two children.
-Annabella is entering her junior year at ETHS and Garrison is starting at ETHS as a freshman this school year.
+Annabella is entering her senior year at ETHS and Garrison is a sophmore at ETHS.
 Marcy enjoys taking long walks with her dogs as well as cooking and reading.

 Favorite Children’s Book: Stephanie’s Ponytail by Robert Munsch or any Curious George books